torch.Tensor¶

 A tensor of specific data type can be constructed by passing a

-and/or a torch.device
+torch.dtype and/or a torch.device to a

 constructor or tensor creation op: